Looking after Your Finger and Toe Nails

 We hear from our local GP that from 30th of January there will be building work carried out to prepare the empty Chalcot Health Centre for occupation by the Hall Practice.
 Following this the Calcot Medical Centre will also be refurbished as the premises of the Allan Practice.
 These developments, which will provide more space and facilities for two of our local practices, have been approved and Funded by NHS England.
 While building work is undertaken car parking will stll be available for patients at the practices and in the hospital car park.

-The Friends Flowers
+The Friendly Flowers

-Ultra Sound may be coming
+Ultra Sound Clinics

 The X-Ray suite at the Hospital, funded in part some 60 years ago by the Friends, has not been in use for many years.
 We now hear that it may be replaced by an Ultrasound facility.
 While this is perhaps best known for showing your unborn baby, it has many other uses from examining your heart, liver, kidneys and other organs in the tummy and pelvis, as well as other conditions that can be assessed through the skin, such as muscles and joint problems or varicose veins .
 Where more complex examinations are required the Amersham Hospital Community Diagnostic Centre will be used.
 We will provide more details on this service when available.